 A lot of stuff happens, but to sum it up.
 Being emotional unstable and detached for the world led our relationship to sort of crumble.
 Alex seeks out a friendship and feels like he is emotionally cheating even though he never physically did anything and so we end up moving out and back to Quesnel.
 Our manager at Staples decides to put us off on a leave of absence rather than accepting our resignation, and our mother-in-law tells us that we can take Jones.

 Jones is their cat who loves us a bit more.
-He recognizes the sound of car and waits for us by the door, he has mini meowing conversations, and cuddles with our head.
+He recognizes the sound of car and waits for us by the door, he has mini meowing conversations and cuddles with our head.
 We think about it, but there’s just no way.
 There is a bit more drama than I am outlining, but it is one of those things we can’t dwell on.

 Back home there are two Chinese exchange students who are around at our place, and we get our payout for our car accident finally.
 We get back into WoW, eat nothing but spicy chicken cup of noodles for a month, and eventually start talking to Alex again.
 By end of February we are moved back into our grandparents house in the Okanagan and registered for university in the fall.
 We head back to work where Alex is surprised to see that we moved back and we work through our issues.

 This is where we really start to find ourself and how comfortable we are with our emotions.
-It isn’t a bad thing to be emotional, but there are limitations and we need to learn to be more vocal about our feelings… something that we generally avoid; looking back on it, I think we didn’t open up to Alex a lot during the funerals because we expected him to abandon us the way that L did.
+It isn’t a bad thing to be emotional, but there are limitations and we need to learn to be more vocal about our feelings… something that we generally avoid; looking back on it, I think we didn’t open up to Alex a lot during the funerals because we expected him to abandon us the way that others had.
 We didn’t want to get left again so we kept it all in.